TonyChen812/telegram-bot/README.md

 ## Possible Problems

-AI may sometimes generate inaccurate responses
+- AI may sometimes generate inaccurate responses.
-Web search results may occasionally be unreliable Memory is temporary and resets after restart
+- Web search results may occasionally be unreliable.
+- Memory is temporary and resets after restart.
-The project is still under development
+- The project is still under development.

 ---